raygj/vault-content/use-cases/vault-agent-auto-auth/vault_agent_auto-auth.md

 1. [From the Vault **Client**] Open a terminal on your client instance.
 If using the quick-start repo, the Vault binary should already be installed and configured to talk to your Vault server.
 You can check this by typing in `vault status`:

+Set your VAULT_ADDR environment variable, for example:

+`export VAULT_ADDR=http://<private IP of Vault Server>:8200`

 `vault status`

-If following with your own examples, make sure you've downloaded the appropriate [Vault binary](https://releases.hashicorp.com/vault/) and set your VAULT_ADDR environment variable, for example:
+If following with your own examples, make sure you've downloaded the appropriate [Vault binary](https://releases.hashicorp.com/vault/)

-`export VAULT_ADDR=http://<private IP of Vault Server>:8200`

 2. [From the Vault **Client**] Using the Vault CLI, test the `login` operation: